pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 the *Clear* drop-down menu.

-Use the *Connection status* feature to view the current connection and transaction status by clicking on the status icon in query tool:
+Use the *Connection status* feature to view the current connection and transaction status by clicking on the status icon in the Query Tool:

 .. image:: images/query_tool_connection_status.png
     :alt: Query tool connection and transaction statuses
+    :align: center